whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

     - Need to configure BlessOverride
 2. Clover
     - If you can't get Fn keys to work (namely touchpad enable/disable), try loading all kexts except CC from Clover in which case BrcmFirmwareData needs to load instead of BrcmFirmwareRepo.
+    - If you update kexts, you need to delete VoodooInput.kext in VoodooPS2Controller.kext/Contents/Plugins to avoid loading VoodooInput twice.
+VoodooInput.kext, which is required by VoodooI2C for MT2 emulation, is already bundled with VoodooI2C.
 ## Changelog
 April 12, 2020
 - Updated OpenCore to r0.5.7 and VoodooI2C to r2.4.